N16htblade/DataScience_PersonalFinances/README.md

 Utilizes transaction history data to generate Personal Finance charts, trends in YTD income/expenses and comparison to recommended budgets.

 Requirements:
+- Python libraries, Pandas, mathplotlib, openpyxl, and a few others; please check import section; (#make this information more accurate)
 - transaction history in .csv format (currently only works with RBC data)
 - Excel for output